kiarashdelavar/kiarashdelavar/README.md

 <h1 align="center">Hi 👋, I'm Kiarash Delavar</h1>

 <h3 align="center">
-  Interested in learning new and serious technologies.
+  I’m interested in learning new and advanced technologies.

-  I have experience working with Java, Javascript, HTML, CSS, Java FX.
+  I have experience with Java, JavaScript, HTML, CSS, and JavaFX.

-  I enjoy learning new technologies and solving challenging problems.
+  I enjoy learning, solving problems, and taking on challenges.

-  I’m seeking opportunities to collaborate with other developers and contribute to open-source projects.
+  I’m looking for opportunities to work with other developers and contribute to open-source projects.

-I think teamwork is essential and I like working with different people to finish projects.
-I'm always up for new challenges that help me grow in my career, especially when it comes to teamwork.
+  I believe teamwork is very important, and I like working with different people to complete projects.
+I’m always ready for new challenges that help me grow, especially when working as a team.

-  Feel free to contact me if you have any questions or suggestions.
+  Feel free to contact me if you have any questions or ideas!

   Thank you for visiting my bio!😊</h3>
 <img align="right" alt="Coding" width="400" src="https://mir-s3-cdn-cf.behance.net/project_modules/hd/06f21a161921919.63cd7887d0a70.gif">